Imam Abdulrahman Bin Faisal University

 Nyar is an academic and researcher with extensive experience in the higher education sector.
 Prior to joining the SANRC, she held the post of Manager, Research and Policy Analysis at the former Higher Education South Africa (HESA), a coalition of 25 public universities in South Africa.
 HESA is now Universities South Africa.
 Before HESA, she worked as Senior Researcher at the Gauteng City-Region Observatory, a partnership between the University of the Witwatersrand, the University of Johannesburg, and the Gauteng Provincial Government.
 Annsilla holds a master's in political science from the University of KwaZulu Natal and a PhD in political science from the University of the Witwatersrand.

 Pιnar Özbek is the Coordinator of ALIS 100 (Academic and Life Skills), the experiential first-year program at Koç University in Istanbul, Turkey.
-In 2017, she launched the FYE network in Turkey, which now has 170 members from 75 institutions.
+In 2017, she launched the FYE network in Turkey, which now has 200 members from 90 institutions.
 The inaugural FYE symposium in Turkey was organized in 2018 by her team at Koç University. Özbek serves as a consultant and conducts workshops for higher education professionals planning to implement FYE programs at Turkish universities.
+She is also a member of the Higher Education Initiative within the global Wellbeing Project.

 Özbek has a background in counseling and psychotherapy and served as the secretary-general and vice president of the Turkish Psychological Association for two consecutive terms.
 She graduated from Boğaziçi University with a degree in psychology and continued her education at Columbia University, where she earned her Master of Arts and Master of Education degrees on a Fulbright scholarship.